remyd1/containers-benchs/methods_and_results/core_i5-4590/lxd_ubuntu16.04_single_core.md

 ```
 The average on these 3 runs is 6.321 Gflops

-I have the same results on the host with this version of the C file.
+I have almosr the same results on the host with this version of the C file.